Seven tips to improve concentration

 4.Nourish your brain

 With all the building blocks it needs to function optimally, your whole body benefits from a good diet.
-The brain depends on getting enough of the omega-3 fatty acid DHS for the normal maintenance of brain functions.
+The brain depends on getting enough of the omega-3 fatty acid DHA for the normal maintenance of brain functions.
 Möller’s Cod Liver Oil is a safe, natural source of both vitamin A and D and DHA fatty acid.

 5.Working out improves concentration